thautwarm/flowpython/ReadMe.rst

             pass

-However, in Flowpython, there are some other way more interesting to define a "lambda" than "lambda x: f(x)"  supplied:
+However, in Flowpython, there are some other way more interesting supplied to define a "lambda" than "lambda x: f(x)" :

 .. code:: python